jenna-jordan/git-novice-speedrun/episodes/6_branches.md

 ::::::::::::::::::::::::

-Now, we can go back to GitHub and verify that we have a new branch named pythondev.
+Now, we can go back to GitHub and verify that we have a new branch named heimdall-aware.

 :::::::::::::::::::::::::::::::::::::::: keypoints